- Search The Registry

-On this date in 1949, Phyllis Hyman, an African American singer and entertainer, was born.
+On this date in 1949, Phyllis Hyman, a Black singer, and entertainer was born.

-Hyman grew up poor in Philadelphia where she was born, the oldest of seven brothers and sisters.
+Hyman grew up poor in Philadelphia, the oldest of seven brothers and sisters, and the third cousin of actor Earl Hyman.
 She was intent on a career as a legal secretary.
 After high school and attending Robert Morris Business College, she made her way to New York, now dreaming of a career in the entertainment business.
 In 1974, she formed her own group, Phyllis Hyman and the PH Factor.
-One year later she had become a fixture at Rust Brown’s and Mikell’s, two clubs on the upper West Side of New York.
+One year later she had become a fixture at Rust Brown’s and Mikell’s, two clubs on the Upper West Side of New York.

 In 1986, Hyman moved to the Philly International record label and made some of her best recordings.
 Albums such as "Living All Alone" and "Prime of My Life" (1991) were released.
 Also during this period, she was filling venues such as Harlem’s Apollo Theater, Oakland’s Paramount, and The Fox in St. Louis, often wearing traditional African costumes.
 Her versatility is shown in a short but impressive performance in Spike Lee’s film "School Daze."
 In the 1990s, Hyman gained weight and there were rumors of drug and alcohol abuse.
 She gave a touching confession when interviewed on the Arsenio Hall Show of how lonely and unhappy she was at the time.